The Goodbye Girl: Plot

-Dancer and divorcee Paula McFadden and her ten-year-old daughter Lucy live in a Manhattan apartment with her married boyfriend, Tony DeForrest.
-Coming home from shopping, Paula finds Tony gone as he had deserted her to travel to Italy for a film role.
-Prior to his departure (and unbeknownst to Paula), Tony sublet the apartment to Elliot Garfield, a quirky but sweet aspiring actor from Chicago, who shows up in the middle of the night expecting to move in.
-Paula, who is demanding, cynical, and scared, makes it clear that she does not like Elliot but reluctantly lets him move in.
+Former chorus girl and divorcee Paula McFadden and her ten-year-old daughter, Lucy, live in a Manhattan apartment with Paula's married boyfriend, Tony DeForrest.
+Coming home from shopping, Paula finds a letter from Tony explaining that he has deserted her to travel to Italy for a film role, leaving her devastated.
+Paula soon learns that prior to his departure, Tony sublet the apartment to his friend Elliot Garfield, a quirky but sweet aspiring actor from Chicago, who arrives in the middle of the night, unaware of the situation and expecting to move in.
+Although Elliot has already paid three months' rent, Paula turns him away, but after he calls her from a payphone across the street in the pouring rain and begs her to let him stay, she reluctantly agrees to share the apartment with him.

-Paula is struggling to get back into shape so she can resume her career as a dancer.
+Over the next few days, Paula and Elliot often clash over his eccentric habits, including meditative chants in the morning, late-night guitar playing, and sleeping in the nude.
+Now penniless, Paula attempts to resume her career as a dancer, but she struggles to get back into shape and is rejected in an audition in favor of younger women.
 Meanwhile, Elliot has landed the title role in an off-off-Broadway production of Richard III, but the director, Mark, wants him to play Richard III of England as an exaggerated homosexual stereotype.
-Reluctantly, Elliot agrees to the non-traditional portrayal, despite knowing that it may mean the end of his acting career.
-Theater critics savage the show, paying special attention to trashing Elliot's performance.
-Elliot gets drunk because of the critics' review.
-The play quickly closes, much to his relief.
+Reluctantly, Elliot agrees to the nontraditional portrayal, despite knowing that it may result in the end of his acting career.

-Despite their frequent clashes and Paula's lack of gratitude for Elliot's help, the two fall in love and sleep together.
-Lucy grows cautious and sees the affair as a repeat of what happened with Tony.
-Elliot convinces Paula that he will not be a repeat; later he picks up Lucy from school and takes her on a carriage ride, during which she admits she likes him.
-In response, Elliot explains how much he cares for Lucy and Paula and that he would not do anything to hurt them.